Mapping Input Fields to a Unified Schema

 Match casesMatch: addressLine1, address_line_1, and Address Line (1)

-These 3 fields would be mapped to the unified schema field address_line_1.
+These 3 columns would be mapped to the unified schema attribute address_line_1.

 Delimiters acceptedMatch: company_id and company id

-These 2 fields would be mapped to the unified schema field company_id.
+These 2 columns would be mapped to the unified schema attribute company_id.

 PluralsNo match: region and regions